kevinyswong/kevinyswong.github.io/index.md

 <a href="https://scholar.google.com/citations?user=E_lEjjgAAAAJ&hl=en">Tally Katz-Gerro</a>.
 I don't think the paper itself is particularly interesting, as it doesn't come up with strong conclusions.
-It uses the 20-year dataset from the National Endowment of the Arts mentioned earlier and observes the rises and falls of cultural consumption across categories, coming up with two new taste patterns: quasi-omnivorous and entertainment, which like most research probably won't acquire traction.
+It uses the 20-year dataset from the National Endowment of the Arts mentioned earlier and observes the rises and falls, the inconsistencies and common fluctuations seen by those who work with data, of cultural consumption across categories, coming up with two new taste patterns: quasi-omnivorous and entertainment, which like most research probably won't acquire traction.
 What I find interesting is something in the title: FROM